 With the loss of teeth, the residual ridge no longer benefits from the functional stimulus it once experienced.
-Because of this, a loss of ridge volume-both height and width-can be expected.
-This finding is not predictable for all individuals with tooth loss, as the change in anatomy has been reported to be variable across patient groups.
+Because of this, a loss of ridge volume-both height and width-can be expected unless a dental implant is placed.
+The ridge volume loss is not predictable for all individuals with tooth loss, because the change in anatomy has been reported to be variable across patient groups.
 In general, bone loss is greater in the mandible than in the maxilla and more pronounced posteriorly than anteriorly, and it produces a broader mandibular arch while constricting the maxillary arch.
 These anatomic changes can present challenges to fabrication of prostheses, including implant-supported prostheses and removable partial dentures.
 Associated with this loss of bone is an accompanying alteration in the oral mucosa.
 The attached gingiva of the alveolar bone can be replaced with less keratinized oral mucosa, which is more readily traumatized.